 For example, when they first purchase your product, ask what they hope to achieve after completing the training.
 You can then check in with them again after they’ve finished the course to see how far they think they’ve progressed.
 Don’t forget to also ask how they think your product could be improved.

 There’s no doubt that the e-learning market will continue to expand as people’s desire for flexibility regarding education and skill improvement increases all over the globe.
-If you have extensive expertise in a particular topic and like the idea of sharing your knowledge with others, why not take advantage of this booming market today?
+If you have extensive expertise in a particular topic and like the idea of sharing your knowledge with others, why not begin taking advantage of this booming market today?

 Creating and selling online courses is a great method to launch yourself into the exciting world of ecommerce or help promote the physical products that you sell on your online store.